Policy and Procedure #577.0, Staff Progressive Discipline

 1. Policy Statement

-The first priority for the York Region District School Board is to provide the best possible educational and working environment that supports the well-being of all students and staff.
+The priority for the York Region District School Board (YRDSB) is to provide the best possible educational and caring and positive working environment that supports the well-being of all students and staff.

 The Board will employ progressive discipline where appropriate.
 Confidentiality will be maintained in accordance with all applicable legislation including, but not limited to, the Municipal Freedom of Information and Protection of Privacy Act.
 Specific details of any investigation involving Board employees including, but not limited to, the outcome will only be disclosed in accordance with the applicable legislation.